The-AI-Alliance/microsite-template/README-template.md

 1. **If** you plan to publish the website from the `latest` branch, merge changes to that branch from `main`.
 1. Edit the repo's _Settings_.
     1. On the repo's home page in GitHub, click the _Settings_ "gear" on the upper right-hand side.
+    1. Click the checkbox labeled _Require contributors to sign off on web-based commits Loading._
     1. Scroll down to _Features_ and click _Discussions_ to enable them (unless you don't want them; in this case, remove the URL on the `docs/contributing.markdown` page!).
     1. On the left-hand side, click the link for _Pages_.
 Under _Branch_, select the `main` or `latest` branch depending on which one you want to use, then select the `/docs` directory. (**NOTE:** Make the repo is _public_ or else the pages won't get published.)
 1. (Optional) Create a _Project_ (i.e., a dashboard) to track your work.
 Click the _Project_ tab in the repo GitHub page and then either click the _+ New project+_ button or if you want your project to join an existing dashboard, click the _Link a project_ button and find the correct project.